pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :returns: The page's content as a string, list or as a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.

       .. note:: You can use this method as a **document conversion tool** from any supported document type (not only PDF!) to one of HTML, XHTML or XML documents.

+   .. method:: getTextPage(flags=3)

+      .. versionadded:: 1.16.5 Create a :ref:`TextPage` for the page.
+This method avoids using an intermediate :ref:`DisplayList`.

+      :arg in flags: indicator bits controlling the content available for extraction -- see the parameter of :meth:`Page.getText`.

+      :returns: :ref:`TextPage`

    .. method:: getFontList()